ory/kratos/docs/docs/concepts/identity-data-model.md

 ## JSON Schema Vocabulary Extensions

-As already explained, traits tell ORY Kratos that a particular field has a system-relevant meaning.
-That would for example include:
+Because ORY Kratos does not know that a particular field has a system-relevant meaning you have to specify these in the schema.
+This includes for example:

 - The email address for recovering a lost password
-- The identifier for logging in e.g. username and password or email and password
+- The identifier for logging in with a password e.g. username or email
 - The phone number for enabling SMS 2FA
 - ...